 Nourishing the spirituality of young people is a key function of Unitarian Universalist communities.
 Our faith tradition holds diverse theological perspectives and supports a variety of spiritual practices.
 Through worship, ritual, small group ministry and other practices, Unitarian Universalist (UU) youth and young adults can find support, inspiration and transformation in our communities.

 Unitarian Universalists worship in a variety of ways and so do our young people!
 From traditional Sunday morning worship to the classic circle worship known in youth and young adult communities, younger UUs attend and create meaningful worship experiences.
 Young UUs tend to find participatory and emotionally moving worship compelling, but just like UUs of other ages, we are diverse and appreciate many theologies and worship styles.

 Because Unitarian Universalism comes from the Protestant Christian tradition many UU congregations hold worship services on Sunday mornings and use a traditional Protestant format with hymns, readings, prayer or meditation and a sermon.
 However, every UU community is different so worship styles and practices vary widely.
 Check out a congregation near you and experience what they have to offer!

 Many UU congregations and communities also hold worship at times other than Sunday morning and use formats other than the traditional Protestant style.
 Contemporary worship, contemplative worship, and vespers are just some of the possibilities.
 Youth and young adults might also hold worship among their peers in youth groups (PDF) or young adult groups (PDF), in campus ministries or at conferences, camps, trainings and other gatherings.
-Youth can deepen their faith by attending a Spirituality Development Conference or Summer Seminary.
+Youth can deepen their faith by attending a Summer Seminary.

 Planning a worship?
 Try these resources: